jsundin/nfs-cli/readme.md

 Simple cli for nfs.
 No NFS acls are bypassed or anything.
 This is not an exploit.
 You can set machine identifier, uid and gid though.

+(And no, this doesn't work through a metasploit socks proxy, as go doesn't do obey proxychains.)

 ## Usage
 ```sh
 nfs-cli -machine iamallowed -uid 0 -gid 0 -target /path/to/exported/path -rhost remoteserver